sbd-community/handbook/docs/implementation/operate-phase/cicd-hardening.md

 ---
 # Guide: Hardening the CI/CD Pipeline

-## 1. The 'Why': Secure Pipelines for Compliant Products

-A secure product begins with a secure development and delivery process.
-The CI/CD (Continuous Integration / Continuous Deployment) pipeline, which automates how software is built, tested, and released, is a critical piece of infrastructure.
-Hardening this pipeline is essential for ensuring the integrity of your product and demonstrating compliance with modern cybersecurity regulations.
+## 1. Introduction to CI/CD Hardening

 ### 1.1.
+What is CI/CD Hardening?

+**CI/CD Hardening** is the process of embedding automated security checks and controls directly into your build and release pipeline.
+A secure product begins with a secure development process, and the CI/CD (Continuous Integration / Continuous Deployment) pipeline is the factory that builds your product.

+Hardening the pipeline is the practical application of "DevSecOps," where security is a shared responsibility integrated from the beginning.
+A compromised pipeline can be used to inject malicious code, steal credentials, or tamper with build artifacts, making its security paramount for ensuring the integrity of your product.

+### 1.2.
 The Regulatory Requirement

 The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** mandates secure development lifecycle practices.
 A hardened CI/CD pipeline directly addresses several key requirements:

 -   **No Known Exploitable Vulnerabilities ([Annex I § 1 (2)(a)][cra_annexI])**: The CRA requires products to be delivered "without known exploitable vulnerabilities."
 An automated scanning process in the CI/CD pipeline is the primary mechanism for identifying and blocking these vulnerabilities before release.
 -   **Vulnerability Handling ([Annex I § 2 (2)][cra_annexI])**: The act requires manufacturers to have a process for handling vulnerabilities.
 BSI TR-03183-1 clarifies this, stating that manufacturers must "continuously search for vulnerabilities in their own product" ([REQ_VH 2][bsi_tr_03183_p1]).
 A CI/CD pipeline that scans dependencies is a key part of this continuous search.

-### 1.2.
+### 1.3.
 Do I Really Need to Do This?

 **Yes.
 Your CI/CD pipeline is the factory that builds your product.
 If the factory is compromised, everything it produces is tainted.** A hardened pipeline is not just about development efficiency; it is a critical control for ensuring the integrity of your software supply chain.

--   **It's a Direct Compliance Evidence:** The **[Cyber-Resilience Act (CRA)](../../standards/eu/cra-overview.md)** requires you to implement a secure development lifecycle.
+-   **Direct Compliance Evidence:** The **[Cyber-Resilience Act (CRA)](../../standards/eu/cra-overview.md)** requires you to implement a secure development lifecycle.
 A hardened CI/CD pipeline with automated security checks is one of the most powerful pieces of evidence you can provide to demonstrate that you are meeting this obligation.
--   **Prevents Supply Chain Attacks:** High-profile attacks like SolarWinds and Codecov have shown that CI/CD pipelines are a prime target for sophisticated attackers.
-By compromising the pipeline, attackers can inject malicious code into a trusted product, which is then distributed to all of your customers.
-Hardening the pipeline is a direct defense against this.
+-   **Defense Against Supply Chain Attacks:** High-profile attacks like SolarWinds and Codecov have shown that CI/CD pipelines are a prime target.
+Hardening the pipeline is a direct defense against attackers injecting malicious code into your trusted product.
--   **Automates Security and Reduces Human Error:** "Shifting left" by integrating security into the pipeline automates critical checks.
-It ensures that no release can accidentally ship with a known critical vulnerability or a hardcoded password.
-This systematic approach is far more reliable than relying on manual reviews.
+-   **Automated Security:** "Shifting left" by integrating security into the pipeline automates critical checks.
+It ensures that no release can accidentally ship with a known critical vulnerability or a hardcoded password, which is far more reliable than relying on manual reviews.
--   **Ensures Integrity:** A compromised pipeline can do more than inject malware; it can simply tamper with build artifacts in subtle ways.
-Cryptographically signing artifacts and generating attestations provide a verifiable chain of custody, proving that the code your users receive is exactly the code that you intended to ship.
+-   **Guaranteed Integrity:** Cryptographically signing artifacts and generating attestations in the pipeline provide a verifiable chain of custody, proving that the code your users receive is exactly the code that you intended to ship.

-Securing your CI/CD pipeline is foundational.
-It protects your developers, your code, your company, and ultimately, all of your customers.

-### 1.3.
-What is CI/CD Hardening?

-CI/CD Hardening involves embedding automated security checks and controls directly into your build and release pipeline.
-It is the practical application of "DevSecOps," where security is a shared responsibility and integrated from the very beginning.
-A compromised pipeline can be used to inject malicious code, steal credentials, or tamper with build artifacts, making its security paramount.
+Securing your CI/CD pipeline is a foundational requirement.
+There is no threat model outcome that would justify leaving your software's "factory" unprotected.

 ## 2. "Shifting Left": Integrating Security Early